-5 places to sample danish smørrebrød
+5 places to sample Danish smørrebrød

 1) Told & Snaps

 Since 2000, the chefs at Told & Snaps have been serving high quality smørrebrød topped with your choice of the essentials: pickled herring, liver pate, roast beef, and/or salmon.
-Also, don’t miss their extensive menu of flavoured snaps, the ‘blackcurrant, wild liquorice and star aniseed’ is recommended.
+Also, don’t miss their extensive menu of flavoured snaps, the ‘blackcurrant, wild liquorice and star anise’ is recommended.

 2) Aamanns Deli

 Since 2006, chef Adam Aamann’s deli has offered some of the capital’s best open faced sandwiches for in-shop dining and as takeaway.
 With a focus on creativity and seasonal ingredients, Amman's brings a refreshingly modern sensibility to the smørrebrød tradition.